Listening to Objects

 and Nicole Wermers

-Maximillian William is pleased to present Listening to Objects, a group exhibition featuring Arnold J Kemp, Betye Saar, Mira Schor, Nádia Taquary and Nicole Wermers.
-In an age of constant distraction, sustained attention to objects and artworks is an act of radical resistance.
-Often using found objects or buried voices from the past, Listening to Objects invites viewers to look and listen closely, navigating the tension between legibility and materiality, mystery and revelation.
+Maximillian William is pleased to present Listening to Objects, a group exhibition featuring Arnold J. Kemp, Betye Saar, Mira Schor, Nádia Taquary and Nicole Wermers.
+In an age of constant distraction, sustained attention to the complex nature of any artwork is an act of radical resistance.
+The artists in Listening to Objects invite viewers to spend time navigating the tension between legibility and materiality, mystery and revelation.

 Betye Saar’s Globe Trotter (2007) addresses the history of migration, education and racial injustice.
 A small cage holds a vintage toy soldier, its features worn and rusted by time.
 The edge of the table is lined by a bamboo ruler, introducing notions of measurement and statistics, and the historical misuse of these ideas.
 The ruler also serves to remind the viewer of the tininess of the cage compared to the implied enormity of the globe below.
 Illuminated from within, the globe hints at a planet that is bright and full of promise, yet unavailable to the caged soldier.

-For her Proposals, Nicole Wermers also uses found objects, including everyday consumer items, to create pedestals upon which she places a ceramic sculpture of a female figure.
-Highlighting the role of women as the subject of both artworks and advertisements, Wermers brings a mischievous eye to the history of statuary, altering the voices of the objects she deploys.
-Presented as maquette-sized ‘proposals’, Wermers celebrates the female body at rest, placed in a position that both acknowledges and transcends our throwaway culture.
+For her series of Proposals, Nicole Wermers also uses found objects to create pedestals upon which she places a ceramic sculpture of a female figure, suggesting a ‘proposal’ for a large, perhaps public, sculpture.
+Highlighting the role of women as the subject of both artworks and advertisements, Wermers brings a mischievous eye to the history of statuary.
+Proposal for a Monument to a Reclining Female #23 (2025) features a stack of four small boxes for consumer items, including perfume and pharmaceuticals, topped by a female figure luxuriating in a relaxed and confident pose.
+Wermers celebrates the female body at rest, placed in a position that both acknowledges and transcends our throwaway culture.

 Created from shells, straw, beading, repurposed wood and other found materials, the works in Nádia Taquary’s Oriki series are mask-like forms that confront the viewer like unplaceable artefacts.
 Embodying Afro-Brazilian traditions and practices, each of the works in her Oriki series has a ritualistic presence, at once an invitation to revel in beautiful surfaces and a challenge to how we might interpret complex artworks that emerge from hybrid cultures.